-Students may find things they never intended to look at.
-If your students have been exposed to upsetting content it can hard to know how to help.
-Netsafe has developed the following advice to guide you through this difficult situation.
+Students may find things online that they never intended to see.
+If a student is exposed to upsetting content, it can hard to know how to help.
+Netsafe has developed the following advice to guide you through this challenging situation.

 What to do if a student is exposed to upsetting content